-For the Stone movement, this had less to do with eschatological theories [the study of theology and philosophy concerned with the final or the ultimate destiny of humanity, commonly referred to as the $\underline{end}$ of the world .] and more about a commitment to live as if the kingdom of God were earth.[8]:6,7 already established on This apocalyptic perspective or world view led many in the Stone movement to adopt pacifism, avoid participating in civil government, and reject violence, militarism, greed, materialism and slavery.[8]:6 en.wikipedia.org/wiki/Restoration Movement
+For the Stone movement, this had less to do with eschatological theories [the study of theology and philosophy concerned with the final or the ultimate destiny of humanity, commonly referred to as the end of the world.] and more about a commitment to live as if the kingdom of God were already established on earth.
+[8]:6,7 This apocalyptic perspective or world view led many in the Stone movement to adopt pacifism, avoid participating in civil government, and reject violence, militarism, greed, materialism and slavery.
+[8]:6 en.wikipedia.org/wiki/Restoration\Movement church of Jesus Christ, as he organized the Christian Association of Washington, in Washington County, Pennsylvania, not as a church but as an association of persons seeking to grow in faith.
+[1]:108-111 On May 4, 1811, the Christian Association constituted itself as a congregationally governed church and became known as Brush Run Church.
+[1]:117 When their study of the New Testament led the reformers to begin to practice baptism by immersion, the nearby Redstone Baptist Association invited Brush Run Church to join them for the purpose of fellowship.
+They agreed provided that they would be "allowed to preach and to teach whatever they learned from the Scriptures."
+[9]:86